What Pricing People Want (That Most Leaders Miss)

 Tools Can Make Or Break A Pricing Role

-People leave because they’re tired of rebuilding the same report.
+People leave because they're tired of rebuilding the same report.
 Or validating bad data.
-Or working around an ERP that doesn’t reflect the discount logic they designed.
-In too many organizations, pricing professionals end up managing the system’s shortcomings — instead of building strategy into the system itself.
+Or working around an ERP that doesn't reflect the discount logic they designed.
+In too many organizations, pricing professionals end up managing the system's shortcomings instead of building strategy into the system itself.

-What they want is simple: tools that work, processes that scale, and the ability to shape how their logic shows up in the actual quoting experience.
-Without that, they’re stuck patching instead of progressing.
+What they want is simple: tools that work, processes that scale, and the ability to shape how their logic shows up in the quoting experience.
+Without that, they're stuck patching instead of progressing.

 Clarity > Authority

-Most pricing professionals don’t need to own the P&L. They understand that pricing lives between functions.
+Most pricing professionals don't need to own the P&L. They understand that pricing lives between functions.
 But what wears people down is the ambiguity.
-When they’re asked to “drive margin” without any say in how deals get approved.
-Or when they’re told to “enable the field” without clear rules for what’s enforceable and what isn’t.
+Being asked to "drive margin" without any say in how deals get structured.
+Being told to "enable the field" without clear rules for what's enforceable and what isn't.
+Without a clear charter that defines what they're responsible for, where they're expected to influence, and where their job ends, they're left defending decisions no one empowered them to make.

 They Want To Be Taken Seriously